The terms of union and the attempted erasure of Indigenous Peoples

 It would allow the province to go rogue, refuse to recognize any form of Aboriginal title, refuse to enter into treaty talks, and to allocate the smallest amount of land for reserves in all of Canada.

 First Nations have been fighting for justice ever since.

-Next article coming soon: Part 2, “Nothing ‘liberal’ about colonial policy prior to Confederation”
+Next article in this series: Part 2, “Nothing ‘liberal’ about colonial policy prior to Confederation”

 John Price and Nicholas XEMŦOLTW̱ Claxton are co-authors with Denise Fong, Fran Morrison, Christine O’Bonsawin, Maryka Omatsu, and Sharanjit Kaur Sandhra of Challenging Racist “British Columbia”: 150 Years and Counting, available as a free download at https://challengeracistbc.ca.